CollegiumAcademicum/collegiumacademicum.de/content/pages/frontpage/faq/index.en.md

 {{< /accordion >}}

 {{< accordion "I'm interested, but I don't know if there are any places left.
 Should I still apply?" >}}
-Yes, we are still looking for many new residents for the move-in in August 2022!
-So get to work and send us your application!
+Yes, we are still looking for a few new residents for the move-in in September 2022!
+So get to the keyboard and send us your application!
 We would also be happy if you told other people about us who might also be interested in moving in.
 {{< /accordion >}}
 {{< accordion "Does the application cost anything?" >}}
 No!
 The application does not cost you anything.
-If you are invited for a get-to-know-you day, we cannot reimburse your travel costs, sadly. *(Note: Because of the current situation, all get-to-knows are held online anyway!)*
+If you are invited for a get-to-know-you day, we cannot reimburse your travel costs unfortunately. *(Note: Because of the current situation, all get-to-knows are held online anyway!)*
 {{< /accordion >}}
 {{< accordion "I am under eighteen, can I apply anyway?" >}}
 Yes, this is not a problem.
 For the letter of intent and the rental contract you will need a parent that can co-sign both documents.
 {{< /accordion >}}
 {{< accordion "Can I apply now already if I only want to move in for the Winter semester 2022/2023?" >}}
-No, right now we are focussing on finding the first residents that are moving in in August 2022.
+No, right now we are focussing on finding the first residents that are moving in in September 2022.
 If you want to move in later, you should approach us at a later time.
 {{< /accordion >}}
 {{< accordion "I have supported the project by giving a direct loan before.
 Do I or my children/relatives have an advantage with moving in?" >}}
 No!
 Financial support does not have any influence on who can move in.
 The financial background should not have any effect whether somebody  can be part of this community or not.